FriendsInGlobalHealth/fghextractor/README.md

 # Tables for which you only want to copy structure.
 # The list provided below is default.
 If you don't specify this then the default will take effect.
+# If you want to include all tables then leave this blank
 copy.only.structure=hl7_in_archive, hl7_in_error, hl7_in_queue, hl7_source

 # Location ID of the location for which you wish to extract patient data.